danielsreichenbach/mopaq/docs/crypto-implementation.md

 ### Performance Optimizations

-1. **Static Table**: The encryption table is generated once using `once_cell::Lazy`
+1. **Compile-Time Table**: The encryption table is generated at compile time using `const fn`
+2. **Zero Runtime Cost**: No initialization overhead, table is embedded in the binary
-2. **In-place Operations**: Both encrypt and decrypt operate on data in-place
+3. **In-place Operations**: Both encrypt and decrypt operate on data in-place
-3. **No Allocations**: The algorithms don't allocate memory during operation
+4. **No Allocations**: The algorithms don't allocate memory during operation

 ### Thread Safety

-The encryption table is immutable after initialization and can be safely accessed from multiple threads.
+The encryption table is a compile-time constant and can be safely accessed from multiple threads without any synchronization.

 ### Test Vectors